Skip to content

 Cleanup

-Much of this is in the form of packages which are redundant, bloated or have since fallen out of active maintenance.
+Much of this technical debt exists in the form of packages that are redundant, bloated, or no longer actively maintained.

 Contribution Guide

-This guide is here to help you discover and contribute improvements to the ecosystem.
-We will go through some common discovery techniques and common problems to resolve in upstream packages.
+This guide helps you discover and contribute improvements to the ecosystem.
+We'll explore common discovery techniques and problems to resolve in upstream packages.

 Discovery